jtq/require/README.md

 ### Additional notes

 * You can inspect the module cache at any time by inspecting `require.cache`
-* As per node/CommonJS expectations, recursive dependencies are resolved by substituting an empty object for the first repeated "module".
+* As per node/CommonJS expectations, recursive dependencies are resolved by substituting an empty object for the first "repeated" module.
 Eg, for module `A` which depends on `B` which depends on `A`, module `B` is first built with an empty object supplied for `A`, and then `A` is build with the instantiated version of `B`.